 A report to the IO is prepared at least once every six months upon completion of the required semi-annual inspections and evaluations and are maintained by the institution and made available to OLAW on request.
 The reports contain a description of the nature and extent of the institution's adherence to the Guide and PHS Policy, identify specifically any departures from the provisions of the Guide and PHS Policy, and state the reasons for each departure.
 The reports distinguish significant deficiencies from minor deficiencies.
 A significant deficiency is one which, consistent with PHS Policy, and, in the judgment of the IACUC and the IO, is or may be a threat to the health or safety of the animals.
 If program or facility deficiencies are noted, the reports contain a reasonable and specific plan and schedule for correcting each deficiency.
 Any minority views are also documented in the report.
-Facilities accredited by the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALACi) or another accrediting body recognized by PHS, are identified in the report.
-ASU's entire Animal Care Program is accredited by AAALACi.
+Facilities accredited by AAALAC or another accrediting body recognized by PHS, are identified in the report.
+ASU's entire Animal Care Program is accredited by AAALAC.